The vineyard lies at the heart of our fourth generation family farm.

 On release of our first vintage in 2006, we picked up three silver medals, including one at the Decanter World Wine Awards.
-In 2014 we were awarded a Gold Medal and a trophy for Best Sparkling Wine as well as overall Wine Of The Year at the South West Vineyards association.
-In 2015 the awards continued winning a gold medal in the Champagne and Sparkling Wine World Championships, silver medal at Decanter World Wine Awards and the trophy for the best presented wine in the UKVA.
+Since then the awards include a Gold Medal and a trophy for Best Sparkling Wine as well as overall Wine Of The Year at the South West Vineyards association, Gold medal in the Champagne and Sparkling Wine World Championships, Silver medal at Decanter World Wine Awards, and the trophy for the best presented wine in the UKVA.
 Please see the blog section from link at top left of the screen for more information awards, reviews and news.

 We work with Ridgeview Estate in Sussex, who are regarded as one of the best sparkling wine makers in the UK.
 The Roberts family are dedicated solely to the production of the highest quality sparkling wine, from traditional Champagne varieties and methods, and fully understand how to get the most out of the fabulous English grapes.

 The Castle Brook name is derived from the farmhouse that sits at the bottom of the vineyard.
 This ancient building, mentioned in the 1086 Domesday book as a coaching inn, is named after both the ruins of Penyard Castle which overlooks the valley, and the Coughton Brook which runs through it.